bp74/StageXL/README.md

 <https://github.com/bp74/StageXL_Samples>

-Flash developers who are not familiar with the Dart language, may take a look at the ActionScript to Dart comparision on the StageXL homapge:
+Flash developers who are not familiar with the Dart language, may take a look at the ActionScript to Dart comparison on the StageXL homepage:

 <http://www.stagexl.org/docs/actionscript-dart.html>